kubearmor/koach/README.md

 ## How To Use

 ### Get Observability Data
-Use kubearmor cli to get the observability data that have been stored.
+Use KubeArmor cli to get the observability data that have been stored.
 To install the karmor cli tool, follow the link [here](https://github.com/kubearmor/kubearmor-client/#from-script).
 Currently there are 4 type of operations that koach support:
 - file
 - process
 - network